porfanid/Workspace-Window/README.md

-Got it.
-The README should correctly reflect that the utility moves the window under the cursor to the next or previous workspace.
-Here is the updated README with CMake instructions and a focus on this functionality:

----

 # Window Workspace Manager

 This project provides a command-line utility for managing window placement across virtual desktops (workspaces) on X11-based systems.
 Specifically, it allows you to move the window currently under the mouse cursor to the next or previous workspace.